-The establishment of the CWE effort is yielding consequences of three types: direct impact and value, alignment with and support of other existing efforts, and enabling of new follow-on efforts to provide value that is not currently being pursued.
+The establishment of the CWE effort is yielding consequences of the following three types: direct impact and value, alignment with and support of other existing efforts, and enablement of new follow-on efforts to provide value that is not currently being pursued.

-The direct impacts include:
+The direct impacts include the following:

-- Providing a common language of discourse for discussing, finding, and dealing with the causes of software security vulnerabilities as they are manifested in code, design, or architecture.
-An outgrowth of this effort is the identification of fundamental aspects of vulnerabilities that provide a framework and vocabulary that help in systematically understanding the core characteristics of vulnerabilities that goes beyond listing all the variants.
-This "vulnerability theory" is, in turn, improving future drafts of CWE itself. - Allowing purchasers to compare, evaluate, and select software security tools and services that are most appropriate to their needs including having some level of assurance of the assortment of CWEs that a given tool would find.
-Software purchasers will be able to compare coverage of tool and service offerings against the list of CWEs and the programming languages that are used in the software they are acquiring.

-- Enabling the verification of coverage claims made by software security tool vendors and service providers (this is supported through CWE metadata and alignment with the SAMATE reference dataset). - Enabling government and industry to leverage this standardization in their acquisition contractual terms and conditions.
+- Providing a common language of discourse for discussing, finding, and dealing with the causes of software security vulnerabilities as they are manifested in code, design, or architecture. - Allowing purchasers to compare, evaluate, and select software security tools and services that are most appropriate to their needs - including having some level of assurance of the assortment of CWEs that a given tool would find.
+Software purchasers will be able to compare coverage of tool and service offerings against the list of CWEs and the programming languages that are used in the software they are acquiring. - Enabling the verification of coverage claims made by software security tool vendors and service providers (this is supported through CWE metadata and alignment with the SAMATE reference dataset). - Enabling government and industry to leverage this standardization in their acquisition contractual terms and conditions.

-There will also be a variety of alignment opportunities, where other security related efforts and CWE can leverage each other to the benefit of both.
-Examples of the synergies that are possible include:
+There will also be a variety of alignment

+opportunities where other security-related efforts and CWE can leverage each other to the benefit of both.
+Examples of the synergies that are possible include the following:

-- Mapping of CWEs to CVEs.
-This mapping would help bridge the gap between the potential sources of vulnerabilities and examples of their observed instances, providing concrete information for better understanding the CWEs and providing some validation of the CWEs themselves. - Creation of a validation framework for tool/service vendor claims, whether used by the purchasers themselves or through a 3rd party validation service, would be able to heavily leverage the common weakness dictionary as its basis of analysis.
-To support this, the community would need to define the mechanisms used to exploit the various CWEs for the purposes of helping to clarify the CWE groupings and come up with verification methods for validating the effectiveness of tools for identify the presence of CWEs in code.
-The effectiveness of these test approaches could be explored with the goal of identifying a method or methods that are effective and economical to apply to the validation process. - Bidirectional alignment between the common weaknesses enumeration and the SAMATE metrics effort. - The SAMATE software security tool and services survey effort would be able to leverage this common weaknesses dictionary as part of the capability framework to effectively and unambiguously describe various tools and services in a consistent apples-to-apples fashion. - Mapping between the CWEs and the Common Attack Pattern Enumeration and Characterization (CAPEC) effort.
-This mapping would provide the users of these resources the ability to quickly identify the particular weaknesses that are targeted by various types of attacks and to better understand the context of individual weaknesses through understanding how they would typically be targeted for exploitation.
-In combination, these two resources offer significantly higher value than either does on its own. - Bidirectional mapping between CWEs and Coding Rules, such as those deployed as part of the DHS NCSD "Build Security In" (BSI) Web site [10], used by tools and in manual code inspections to identify common weaknesses in software. - Incorporation of CWE into the DHS NCSD Software Assurance (SwA) Common Body of Knowledge (CBK), hosted on the BSI Web site. - Leveraging of the OMG technologies to articulate formal, machine-parsable definitions of the CWEs to support analysis of applications within the OMG standards-based tools and models.
+- Mapping of CWEs to CVEs that would help bridge the gap between the potential sources of vulnerabilities and examples of their observed instances providing concrete information for better understanding the CWEs and providing some validation of the CWEs themselves. - Creating a validation framework for tool/service vendor claims, whether used by the purchasers themselves or through a third-party validation service, would be able to heavily leverage the common weaknesses dictionary as its basis of analysis.
+To support this, the community would need to define the mechanisms used to exploit the various CWEs for the purposes of helping to clarify the CWE groupings and come up with verification methods for validating the effectiveness of tools to identify the presence of CWEs in code.
+The effectiveness of these test approaches could be explored with the goal of identifying a method or methods that are effective and economical to apply to the validation process.

+- Establishing a bi-directional alignment between the common weaknesses enumeration and the SAMATE metrics effort. - Using the SAMATE software security tool and services survey effort to leverage this common weaknesses dictionary as part of the capability framework to effectively and unambiguously describe various tools and services in a consistent apples-to-apples fashion. - Mapping between the CWEs and the common attack pattern enumeration and characterization effort that would